simeks/deform/README.md

 halves the resolution of the input volumes.
 Setting `pyramid_stop_level` to > 0 specifies that the registration should not be run on the original resolution (level 0).

+`regularize_initial_displacement` controls whether to include the initial displacement in the regularization.
+This is disabled by default, meaning the initial displacement have no effect on the regularization.

 `constraints_weight` sets the weight that is applied for constrained voxels.
 A really high value means hard constraints while a lower value may allow